Home | Volume 48 | Article number 5

 Introduction: as cholera, due to toxigenic bacteria Vibrio cholera (serogroups O1 and O139), is a major public health threat in Africa, the aim of this work was to investigate potentially pathogenic Vibrionaceae bacteria firstly from human stool samples, and secondly from various environmental water points of Saint-Louis city in Senegal.

 Methods: a hospital-based study was conducted between 2013 and 2015.
-Stool samples were taken and cultured from daily incoming patients or hospitalized for acute diarrhea at Saint-Louis´s regional hospital.
-For environment, a monthly longitudinal sampling from January to October 2016 was carried at 10 sites in the city.
+Stool samples were taken and cultured from daily incoming patients or hospitalized for acute diarrhea at Saint-Louis´ regional hospital.
+For environment, a monthly longitudinal sampling from January to October 2016 was carried out at 10 sites in the city.
 We used total DNA extracted from APW (alkaline peptone water) broth solutions and on suspect bacterial colonies to run PCR Multiplex targeting specific DNA fragments to detect Vibrio genus and specific species.
 In case of positivity, a simplex PCR was performed to test for cholera toxins Ctx, and V. parahaemolyticus TRH and TDH.

 Results: for 43 patients screened, bacterial culture was positive in 6% of cases but no strain of V. cholerae or other Vibrio sp. was isolated.
 PCR on 90 APW solutions were positive for Vibrio sp. (n = 43), V. cholera (n = 27), V. mimicus (n = 16), V. parahaemolyticus (8), V. alginolyticus (n = 4), and V. vulnificus (n = 2).
-Unlike for those on suspected colonies which were positive for a majority of V. parahaemolyticus (n = 40) and V. cholera non-O1 / O139 (n = 35).
+Unlike for those on suspected colonies which were positive for a majority of V. parahaemolyticus (n = 40) and V. cholerae non-O1 / O139 (n = 35).
 Six strains of V. parahaemolyticus carried TRH gene, 3 of which expressed simultaneously virulence TRH and TDH genes.
 For physicochemical parameters, all temperatures varied similarly according to a unimodal seasonality, as well as salinity.

 Conclusion: despite the presence of natural populations of Vibrionaceae, even toxigenic ones, was noted in water environment, along with favorable habitat conditions that could play a role in transmission of Vibriosis in the Saint Louis population, we did not isolate any of them from patients screened at the hospital.